kreeben/resin/README.md

 - Commandline tools for building and validating lexicons and comparing strings
 - Clean, dependency light design that is easy to extend

+## Key/Value Column Semantics

+### ColumnWriter
+- **TryPut(TKey key, ReadOnlySpan<byte> value)**
+  - Inserts the key/value only if the key does not exist in the column-wide snapshot (previous pages included).
+  - Returns `false` when the key already exists; otherwise writes to the current page.
+  - Triggers page serialization when the page becomes full.

+- **PutOrAppend(TKey key, ReadOnlySpan<byte> value)**
+  - If the key exists anywhere in the column, no new key is stored.
+Instead, values are linked using a fixed-size node (`LinkedAddressNode`) written to the value stream.
+  - Tail-appending order: the original value remains first, followed by each appended value in insertion order.
+Address entry for the key points to the list head when linking is active.
+  - If the key does not exist in the column snapshot, operates at the page level (insert/append within the current page) and may serialize when full.

+### ColumnReader
+- **Get(TKey key)**
+  - Returns the value for `key`.
+If the key’s address entry points to a linked-list head, returns the concatenated bytes of all linked values.
+  - Returns `ReadOnlySpan<byte>.Empty` when the key does not exist.

+- **GetMany(TKey key, out int count)**
+  - Returns a concatenated `ReadOnlySpan<byte>` of all values linked for `key` and outputs the number of items via `count`.
+  - When the key points to a single raw value, returns that value and `count = 1`.
+If the key does not exist, returns empty and `count = 0`.

 ## Project Structure
 - `Resin.KeyValue` — Low level storage primitives (page, column, and byte array readers/writers; sessions)
 - `Resin.TextAnalysis` — String analysis, vector operations, and text models